ghc/ghc/docs/users_guide/glasgow_exts.rst

 Overloaded labels
 -----------------

+.. ghc-flag:: -XOverloadedLabels

+    Enable use of the ``#foo`` overloaded label syntax.

 GHC supports *overloaded labels*, a form of identifier whose interpretation may depend both on its type and on its literal text.
-When the ``-XOverloadedLabels`` extension is enabled, an overloaded label can written with a prefix hash, for example ``#foo``.
+When the :ghc-flag:`-XOverloadedLabels` extension is enabled, an overloaded label can written with a prefix hash, for example ``#foo``.
 The type of this expression is ``IsLabel "foo" a => a``.